Sign-up for Metropolitan’s California WaterFix Update e-newsletter.

 The California WaterFix proposes construction of three new water intakes located farther away from endangered species habitats.
 Two 40-foot wide tunnels located about 150 feet below ground would carry diverted water by gravity under the Delta to pumping facilities south of the estuary.

 Water would be lifted into canals that flow several hundred miles through the state and as far south as San Diego.
 Learn more about the proposal in the videos below or from additional videos here.

 Near the end of 2016, the final environmental analysis for the California WaterFix project was published, representing a decade of scientific study, analysis and public input.
 The next milestone in the decision-making process was the release of biological opinions by the U.S. Fish and Wildlife Service and the National Marine Fisheries Service on June 26, which showed the project’s effects on endangered species.
 This opinion will be followed by the release of the federal Record of Decision and the state’s Notice of Decision, which would allow the project to proceed.

-Metropolitan’s Board of Directors will have a series of public meetings to review different components of California WaterFix including the physical project, the proposed water operations and key financial issues.
-For each of these workshops, staff will release in advance a detailed white paper (links below).
-A special board workshop is scheduled for September 26.
-A vote is now scheduled for the Oct.
-10 board meeting.
-A listing of letters and resolutions submitted to Metropolitan on the proposed project can be found here.
+Metropolitan’s Board of Directors held a series of public meetings to review different components of California WaterFix including the physical project, the proposed water operations and key financial issues.
+Each of the workshops discussed detailed white papers (links below).
+A special board meeting held September 26, 2017 distributed a Questions and Answers document.
+A listing of letters and resolutions submitted to Metropolitan can be found here.